Descending Stories: Showa Genroku Rakugo Shinju: Main characters

 A rakugo storyteller known for his perfectionist style of rakugo.
 His birth name is never specified, although Sukeroku took to calling him "Bon".
 He was given the name "Kikuhiko" when he became a student of the Seventh Generation Yakumo.
 He was originally a dancer, but he ruined his leg in an accident and ended up being given to Yakumo.
 During his time as a student, he would struggle to find his own rakugo having placed too much emphasis on flawless execution, but he was able to find inspiration thanks to Sukeroku.
 He would go on to inherit the Yakumo name, but initially he refused, thinking that he was not worthy of it.
-Following the deaths of Sukeroku and Miyokichi, he inherited the name to fulfill Sukeroku's vision of keeping rakugo going in a time where tastes in entertainment change.
+Following the deaths of Sukeroku and Miyokichi, he inherited the name to fulfill Sukeroku's vision of keeping rakugo going in a time when tastes in entertainment change.
 He would later on become the head of the rakugo association.